 The Commission's original determination on this issue has been confirmed and followed outside of the United States since the 2012 rule was released.
-In adopting the EU directives, the EU officials rejected arguments for exemptions and chose the same course of action as the Commission's 2012 rule.154 Norwegian regulators were faced with exactly the same situation as the Commission faces here: Norway's Parliament passed a statute calling for project-level reporting and gave regulators the discretion to adopt exemptions as necessary.155 And, just as the Commission should do here, the Ministry of Finance enacted implementing regulations that reject the idea of country-based exemptions.156 Canada's Resource Revenue Transparency Working Group's recent recommendations for mandatory payment disclosure explicitly reject country-based exemptions, and make it clear that such exemptions would not level the playing field, and could be anti-competitive: "Reporting exemptions run counter to the spirit of improving transparency with enhanced company disclosures, and would result in uneven reporting and differential treatment of companies."157 In a recent consultation document, the Canadian government proposes to develop a payment transparency standard that does not allow exemptions.158 https://www.politicshome.com/uk/article/79229/ arlene mccarthy mep unanimous backing for mccarthy rep ort_on_new_rules_for_the_extractive_industries.html; See also:
+In adopting the EU directives, the EU officials rejected arguments for exemptions and chose the same course of action as the Commission's 2012 rule.

+Norwegian regulators were faced with exactly the same situation as the Commission faces here:

+Norway's Parliament passed a statute calling for project-level reporting and gave regulators the discretion to adopt exemptions as necessary.
+And, just as the Commission should do here, the Ministry of Finance enacted implementing regulations that reject the idea of country-based exemptions.
+Canada's Resource Revenue Transparency Working Group's recent recommendations for mandatory payment disclosure explicitly reject country-based exemptions, and make it clear that such exemptions would not level the playing field, and could be anti-competitive: "Reporting exemptions run counter to the spirit of improving transparency with enhanced company disclosures, and would result in uneven reporting and differential treatment of companies."
+In a recent consultation document, the Canadian government proposes to develop a payment transparency standard that does not allow exemptions, arguing that no company has provided evidence to suggest there is a need for such exemptions.

-These international developments further show that even a limited categorical exemption, such as a "grandfather clause,"159 would be counter-productive as it would cause differential treatment of companies, a result opposed by the Canadian mining associations.
-As noted above, we have already http://www.publications.parliament.uk/pa/cm201213/cmhansrd/cm130321/debtext/130321-0001.htm#13032161000011.
+These international developments further show that even a limited categorical exemption, such as a "grandfather clause," would be counter-productive as it would cause differential treatment of companies, a result opposed by the Canadian mining associations.
+As noted above, we have already